Punzo/SlicerAstro/README.md

 * 2) generation of Histogram, flux density profiles, moment maps and position-velocity diagrams linked with the 3-D view;
 * 3) enabling interactive smoothing in all three dimensions and multiscale analysis, such as wavelet lifting;
 * 4) interactive HI data modeling coupled to visualization;
-* 5) interactive 3-D selection of HI sources;
-* 6) introduction of the SAMP protocol to enable interoperability with Topcat, and other VO tools and catalogs.
+* 5) introduction of the SAMP protocol to enable interoperability with Topcat, and other VO tools and catalogs.
 </div>

 <h3> Progress (1):  </h3>